ketch/RK-Opt/polyopt/README.rst

 This is the implementation of the algorithm described in :cite:`2012_optimal_stability_polynomials`.
 The code was written by Aron Ahmadia and David Ketcheson.
+Inputs to reproduce the examples from the paper are given in examples.txt.

 To run the tests, execute the MATLAB commands
 ```